nxl365/New_rank_score/README.md

 1. get annotated `vcf.gz` file:
 First, annotate the original `*.vcf.gz` file using the [MIP](https://github.com/Clinical-Genomics/MIP) (Mutation Identification Pipeline framework).
 Before doing so, ensure that the input `*.vcf.gz` file has the required `FORMAT` and `SAMPLE` columns.
 If needed, use the provided Python script [fixvcf.py](https://github.com/nxl365/New_rank_score/tree/main/src/1_fix_vcf) to add these necessary formats to the input file.

 2. run the script:
-help:
+**help**
 ```
 Please make sure all required parameters are given
 Usage: python finalscript_LG4_12feats_CJP_AF_args.py <OPTIONS>

 Required Parameters:
 --in       <in_name>.vcf.gz, the input annotated file
 --cons     `variants_consequences.txt`, a list of consequences of variants given by the Ensembl Variant Effect Predictor
            (VEP), https://asia.ensembl.org/info/genome/variation/prediction/predicted_data.html
 --model    `LG3_12feats_CJP.joblib`, the fitted LG model
 --pre      `preprocessor3_12feats_CJP.joblib`, the fitted preprocessor